-The studies Philosophy of science and general research skills (20 ECTS) – or more informally joint studies – are open to all ULapland doctoral candidates and constitute a part of the doctoral degree.
+The studies Philosophy of research and researcher's skills (20 ECTS) – or more informally joint studies – are open to all ULapland doctoral candidates and constitute a part of the doctoral degree.
 Joint studies provide doctoral candidates with an ability to independently and critically apply scientific research methods in creating new academic information.

 One module can have a selection of many courses to choose from or only a couple of options.
 The modules focus on themes, but courses from different modules can discuss or contain references to the same themes.
 There is no specific order in which courses should be taken, but individual courses can have recommendations about previous studies.
 There are courses both in autumn and spring terms in all modules.

 We aim to have courses both in English and Finnish.
 The course description on WebOodi is presented in the language of the course.
 If the course is implemented in both English and Finnish, the description is available in both language versions of WebOodi.